Mood Disorders

 Causes

-Mood disorders can manifest itself in several ways, which is why it’s important for mental health professionals to develop targeted treatments for certain types of depression.
+Mood disorders can manifest themselves in several ways, which is why it’s important for mental health professionals to develop targeted treatments for certain types of depression.
 A greater understanding of depression and its different forms is a great first step towards getting help.
 Some common diagnoses include:

 Genetics and Biochemical Factors